 Rachel Kauder Nalebuff explores new kinds of community through performance and writing.
 She is the editor of My Little Red Book (Twelve Books, 2009) and co-editor of The Feminist Utopia Project (Feminist Press, 2015) with Alexandra Brodsky.
-Her play The Bumps (2017) is a cyclical play about the unknown, written for a cast of pregnant performers who rotate through the production.
+Her project The Bumps (2017) is a durational play about grappling with an unknown future, made for a cast of pregnant performers who rotate through the production.
 The Seed Eaters (2017), a meditation on endings made with Emily Mast, can be performed by any three people who are different from one another.
 A Quarter Century (ongoing) features people over 65 and under 25 swapping language and insights.
 Her work has recently been supported and presented by PRELUDE, the BBC, the Steirischer Herbst Festival, the National Performance Network, the Skirball Cultural Center, the Hammer Museum, REDCAT, and the LA Department of Cultural Affairs.

 rachelkn at gmail